 Checking an double checking the measurements

-In order for you build to be successful, you need to measure accurately and cut precisely.
-Let us begin with the PC desk bottom, which is our largest part in the build.
-Start by measuring form the desk’s wide sides heading towards the center, then mark its depth.
+For your build to be successful, you need to measure accurately and cut precisely.
+Let us begin with the PC desk bottom, which is our largest part of the build.
+Start by measuring from the desk’s wide sides heading towards the center, then mark its depth.
 Repeat that step on the board opposite end and repeat at the center.
 With the marked areas, take something that has an aligned edge and line up the edge with those marks.
 Firmly hold that straight edge in place, then draw a straight line to have a cut line.

 Be patient when tracing out the cut lines of all pieces of your build.
-As a matter of fact, we recommend that you double check all the measurements to avoid any errors.
+We recommend that you double check all the measurements to avoid any errors.
 Additionally, when it comes to the legs, consider the specific design that you’ll choose.
-Regardless of the selected design shape, you’ve to trace it out through an approach similar to the one we’ve highlighted above, unless you’ve ordered pre- built legs.
+Regardless of the selected design shape, you’ve to trace it out through an approach similar to the one we’ve highlighted above unless you’ve ordered pre-built legs.

 Cutting out every piece for desk assembly

 You should be very focused during this cutting process.
-In addition, this process should be done in an orderly manner.
-We recommend that you start from bottom plate, and ten move to the back, sides and ultimately the desk front panels.
+Also, this process should be done in an orderly manner.
+We recommend that you start from the bottom plate, and then move to the back, sides and ultimately the desk front panels.
 You can use any of the cutting tools that we highlighted on the tools process to carry out this process.

 Dry fitting the build so that everything is level and square

-Sand all the pieces so that they’re stain or paint ready
+Sand all the pieces so that they’re a stain or paint ready

 Although sanding can easily be done by hand, we highly recommend using tools since they make the task easier.
 Although sanding is not fun, it’s very essential in preparing the desk parts before painting.
 Take time and carefully go over all pieces, starting with the sandpaper with heavier grain and finish off with the fine grit such as 220.